Sailing Dolphin & Seal Experience

-From meeting pelicans to viewing playful seals and, if luck permits, leaping dolphins and shy turtles - all this and more on our daily morning educational dolphin and seal sailing cruises.
+From meeting clumsy pelicans to viewing boisterous seals and, if luck permits, leaping dolphins, playful whales, mysterious mola and shy turtles - all this and more on our daily morning educational sailing dolphin and seal cruises.

 We set sail between 08h45 and 09h00 (check-in 08h30) every morning from our Jetty at the Walvis Bay Waterfront for a marine educational sailing excursion in the bay area in search of the Marine Big 5: Whales, Dolphins, Mola, Leatherback turtle and seals.
 While serving hot coffee and tea, our initial route takes us past oyster farms as we approach Pelican Point with its landmark lighthouse and 60,000 resident Cape Fur Seals.